 Keep in mind, too, that if you do plan to stay put for several years, the home and neighborhood should have everything you need to be happy and comfortable throughout those years.
 Again, your local agent can help you make this determination.

 4. What was the outcome of the inspection?

-Certainly, you’ll want to have an inspection before buying a home in Los Angeles.
+Certainly, you’ll want to have an inspection before buying a home in Riverside.
 And you need to read the inspection report carefully to see exactly what the inspection turned up.
 Basically, you need to know whether the home passed the inspection.

 “Before you buy,” experts say, “make sure the home passes all inspections.
 This step will keep you from running into any costly surprises once you purchase the house.
 It’s worth the money to pay for a thorough inspection because it can help you find out if you’ll have to pay for costly repairs.
 What’s included in a home inspection can vary depending on where you live, so make sure you get clear on that before hiring someone.”